 Every day, Alaska Wilderness League defends public lands and waters in Alaska from attacks like these:

-*Development in the National Petroleum Reserve-Alaska has begun and the most recent lease sale offered by the Bureau of Land Management was the largest in Reserve history, including opening sensitive wildlife habitat surrounding Teshekpuk Lake.
+Development in the National Petroleum Reserve-Alaska has begun, multiple drilling projects are on the horizon, and industry has shifted its focus to gaining access to protected Special Areas, including opening sensitive wildlife habitat surrounding Teshekpuk Lake.

 Learn about our wild and beautiful public lands and waters in Alaska and why they matter to all of us.
 Start with our latest blogpost!

 The League helps citizens speak up to keep our public lands and waters in Alaska wild and free.
 Send a message to Congress!

 Protect Your Places

 Together we have conserved more than 11 million acres of Western Arctic land.
 Become a Wild Star monthly donor and help us build on our successes.